NaClSSS/NVB/documents/manual.md

 - `def update(self, value):`
   Similar to `update` in `Filter`, modify the `self.value` based on the `value` and call the mapping in `mappings`.
 The view id in `views` will be stored in `View.highlight_list`.
 - `def add_mapping(self, f):`
-  Add the mapping need to be called when subset information changed.
+  Add the mapping need to be called when subset information changes.
 The subset information will be passed into `f`.
   The form of `f` is as follows:
   ```python
   def f(value):